Skip to content

 Steps in the Probate Process:

-Application Filing: The executor files an application for probate with the Supreme Court of Queensland, including the original Will and other required documents.
+2. File the application with the Supreme Court of Queensland, including the original Will.

 Conclusion: